chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

   }# describe
 ```

-Note the section above where you should insert the code to test your packages before being pushed to the production repository.
+Note the section at the start of this script that allows you to use another machine for testing.
+The tests require WinRM to be configured correctly.
 This testing should be on an image that is typical for your environment, often called a 'Gold Image'.

+To use it uncomment the lines with variables `$testMachineName`, `$testMachineUsername` and `$testMachinePassword` and add the correct details.

 #### Script: `ConvertTo-ChocoObject.ps1`